cfmusoles/n-gram-demo/README.md

 - The predictions are based on the previous word alone (though the length of the ngram can be > 2)
 - If the *seed_sentence* contains an unknown word (not in the corpus) the algorithm returns an empty word
 - Because it is based on a probabilistic model, the same input may yield different output every time
+- For this demo, the corpus is not filtered or cleaned